Melania Trump’s Lawsuits: Melania’s List of Defamation Lawsuits Or Threats

 The People Magazine report said that Trump had forced “his tongue down my throat” at an interview at Trump’s Palm Beach, Florida, Mar-a-Lago resort.
 Stoynoff alleged that Trump told her “they were going to have an affair.”

 Stoynoff also wrote that after the incident, she ran into Melania Trump outside of Trump Tower while Barron Trump was just an infant.
 Melania Trump’s lawsuits threats include a threat to Stoynoff to sue her for those claims.
-Melania disputed that Stoynoff met her outside of Trump Tower, but did not address the claims made about her husband Donald Trump.
+Melania disputed that Stoynoff met her outside of Trump Tower, but did not address the claims made about her husband, Donald Trump.

 ! @people #NatashaStoynoff pic.twitter.com/zXNm6boveP